stereum-dev/ethereum-node-web-docs/docs/02-guides/00-prerequisites/01-prerequisites-server-setup.md

 7. Verify that the displayed storage matches your server's specs before continuing with the installation.
 8. Complete the forms for server name, username, and password.
 Skip Ubuntu Pro upgrade and additional snaps installation.
 9. After installation, select 'Reboot Now'.
 Once rebooted, use `hostname -i` to note your server's IP address.

-### Part 3: Mandatory Configuration {#mandatory-configuration}

-1. Log into your server with the credentials created during setup.
-2. Run `sudo visudo` and add the following line under `includedir /etc/sudoers.d`: `<username> ALL=(ALL) NOPASSWD: ALL`.
-Replace `<username>` with your actual username.
-3. Verify your passwordless sudo setup by running `sudo -l`.
-If no password is requested, it's configured correctly and you are ready to use Stereum.